-For maximum support, I recommend taking HCL with Complete Enzymes for optimal digestive health.
-HCL plays an essential role in digestion by denaturing the protein so it can be adequately broken down into amino acids.
+For maximum support, I recommend taking Gut Restore with Betaine and HCL with Complete Enzymes for optimal digestive health.
+Gut Restore with Betaine and HCL plays an essential role in digestion by denaturing the protein so it can be adequately broken down into amino acids.
 Complete Enzymes offer a broad spectrum of digestive enzymes to maximize nutrient absorption, support a healthy inflammatory response, and break down proteins.
 Let me tell you about my favorite way to ensure you get protein daily.

 How to Boost Your Protein

 One-third of adults over 50 fail to meet their daily recommended allowance for protein intake.
 That’s frustrating because it’s easy to ensure you get enough protein.

 While all protein powders tout health benefits, the hidden toxins and inflammatory ingredients in many protein powders, such as whey and casein (dairy), gluten, soy, legumes, and sugar, can be counterintuitive to feeling the full benefit of the protein.

 I went five years without using a protein powder because I couldn’t find one that met my dietary needs.
 I finally decided enough was enough and formulated The Myers Way® Paleo Protein powders!

 These Paleo Proteins are packed with 21 grams of clean protein sourced from non-GMO, grass-fed cattle.
 The Myers Way® Paleo Protein powders do not contain gluten, dairy, sugar, or artificial sweeteners, and there are no additives, preservatives, dyes, or other toxic ingredients.